 Petros Petridis, MD

 Petros Petridis received his BA in biology at Columbia University before completing an MS in biomedical engineering supported by the National Science Foundation Graduate Research Fellowship Program.
 Petros remained at Columbia for his MD where he spent an additional year researching applications of functional MRI for detecting brain tumor infiltration.
-Petros works within the NYU Langone Center for Psychedelic Medicine.
+Petros works within NYU Langone’s Center for Psychedelic Medicine.
 His current research interests are focused on understanding the therapeutic potential of psychedelic compounds for treating a variety of psychiatric conditions.
-He plans to use resting-state and task-based blood oxygenation level dependent functional MRI along with other advanced techniques to elucidate the neural correlates by which psychedelics exert their effects.
+He plans to use resting-state and task-based blood oxygenation level–dependent functional MRI along with other advanced techniques to elucidate the neural correlates by which psychedelics exert their effects.

 Yoonju Cho, MD, PhD

 Yoonju Cho began her training in neuroscience at Johns Hopkins University, where she studied sensory perception via psychophysics on human subjects as well as electrophysiology of single-cell recordings from awake, behaving animals.
 Through her MD/PhD training at NYU Grossman School of Medicine, she became fascinated by how psychiatric disorders such as depression can influence sensory perception and treating their psychiatric disorders could alter the sensory experience in those patients.
 Yoonju’s research interests include investigating neurobiological pathophysiology of psychiatric disorders and advancing neurostimulation treatment methods such as electroconvulsive therapy, transcranial magnetic stimulation, and photobiomodulation.